-The Children's Choice (CC) Waiver is a Medicaid Home and Community-Based Services (HCBS) program that offers supplemental support to children with intellectual disabilities who currently live at home with their families, or who will leave an institution to return home.
-This waiver is unique in that it allows beneficiaries between the ages of birth through 20 years of age to receive a specified monetary amount annually in support services, including support coordination, within a service package individually designed for maximum flexibility.
+The Children's Choice Waiver is a Medicaid Home and Community-Based Services program that offers supplemental support to children with intellectual disabilities who currently live at home with their families, or who will leave an institution to return home.
+This waiver is unique in that it allows recipients between the ages of birth through 20 years of age to receive a specified monetary amount annually in support services, including support coordination, within a service package individually designed for maximum flexibility.
 This waiver is an optional service that will be offered to as many children as funding allows.
 This waiver is operated by the Office for Citizens with Developmental Disabilities (OCDD) under the authorization of the Bureau of Health Services Financing (BHSF).
 Both OCDD and BHSF are agencies within the Louisiana Department of Health (LDH).

-Support services to be provided are specified in the plan of Care (POC).
+Support services to be provided are specified in the Plan of Care (POC).
 The person-centered planning team, including support coordinators, service providers, family/guardians, and those who know the child best, develops this plan.
-The POC contains all services and activities involving the beneficiary, including non-waiver services as well as waiver support services.
-This waiver includes center-based respite, family support, environmental accessibility adaptations, support coordination, specialized medical equipment and supplies, aquatic therapy, art therapy, music therapy, sensory integration, hippotherapy/therapeutic horseback riding, housing stabilization services and family training.
+The POC contains all services and activities involving the recipient, including non-waiver services as well as waiver support services.
+This waiver includes center-based respite, family support, environmental accessibility adaptations, support coordination, specialized medical equipment and supplies, aquatic therapy, art therapy, music therapy, sensory integration, hippotherapy/therapeutic horseback riding, housing stabilization services, housing stabilization transition services and family training.
 These services are provided as a supplement to all other medically necessary Medicaid services.
-Beneficiaries receive only those support services included in the POC which are approved by the local Human Services Authority or District.
+Recipients are to receive only those support services included in the POC which are approved by the local Human Services Authority or District,

 Providers are responsible for complying with the requirements in Chapter 1, "General Information and Administration Provider Manual" of the Medicaid Services Manual.
-This manual is available on the Louisiana Medicaid website under the "Provider Manuals" tab. www.lamedicaid.com/provweb1/Providermanuals/Manuals/GIA/GIA.pdf
+This manual is available on the Louisiana Medicaid website under the "Provider Manuals" tab. www.lamedicaid.com/provweb1/Providermanuals/GIA/GIA.pdf

-Beneficiaries have the choice of available support coordination and service provider agencies and are able to select enrolled qualified agencies through the freedom of choice process.
-Beneficiaries also have the right to request changes to the staff that support them.
-Children's Choice Waiver services are accessed through the beneficiary's support coordinator and are based on the individual needs and preferences of the beneficiary.
-A support team, which consists of the beneficiary, support coordinator, beneficiary's authorized representative, appropriate professionals/service providers, and others whom the beneficiary chooses, is established to develop the beneficiary's plan of care (POC) through a person centered planning process.
-The POC contains all services and activities involving the beneficiary, including non-waiver services as well as waiver support services.
-The completed POC is submitted to the Support Coordination Agency supervisor or
+Recipients have the choice of available support coordination and service provider agencies and are able to select enrolled qualified agencies through the freedom of choice process.
+Recipients also have the right to request changes to the staff that support them.
+Children's Choice Waiver services are accessed through the recipient's support coordinator and are based on the individual needs and preferences of the recipient.
+A support team, which consists of the recipient, support coordinator, recipient's authorized representative, appropriate professionals/service providers, and others whom the recipient chooses, is established to develop the recipient's plan of care (POC) through a person centered planning process.
+The POC contains all services and activities involving the recipient, including non-waiver services as well as waiver support services.
+The completed POC is submitted to the Support Coordination Agency supervisor or Human Services Authority or